 Here are some qualities I'm looking for in a partner in crime: He's gotta be smart.
-I'm talking inquisitive, book-reading, and thinking kind of smart.
-He doesn't need a doctorate in advanced astrophysics or have π memorized to 150 decimal places, but I want to be able to have rational conversations with him, and express myself without being asked to use smaller words (it really happened).
 He should also be a wit.
-I love humour, and especially wit.
+I appreciate humour, and especially wit.
 I'm a bit turned off by sarcasm in general, though, as I feel it smacks of cruelty and I think that's too easy.
-It takes smarts to be a wit, any ol' jack-ass can be sarcastic.
-I won't date a Republican or even a Libertarian, but the guy I want does need to take interest in the world around him.
-He should be a bit sophisticated.
-He should know how to behave amongst the nobs, which fork to use, appreciate a good port, and realize how much more sublime Tanner Krolle is than Louis Vuitton.
+It takes intelligence to be a wit, any ol' jack-ass can be sarcastic.
+I won't date a Republican or even a Libertarian, but the guy I want should take interest in the world around him.
+He should be a bit sophisticated, and enjoy dressing up once in a while for a nice evening out.
 But he should not be prissy.
-I want a guy who can appreciate a good dive bar, who can roll up his sleeves and get dirty when he needs to, and who enjoys the occasional camping trip or three-day concert.
+I want a guy who can appreciate a good dive bar, and who will roll up his sleeves and get dirty when he needs to.
 He should be sweet, affectionate, assuring, considerate, and a bit sentimental, all without being saccharine or overly emotional.
-And I want him to be broad-minded and open to new or different ideas whether exploring various kinds of kink, trying a new cuisine, or when I drag him to a retrospective of French New Wave cinema.
-My guy should also be a romantic and appreciate my gestes de l'amour.
+And I want him to be broad-minded and open to new or different ideas, who won't put up too much of a fuss when I drag him to a retrospective of French New Wave cinema.
+My guy should also be a bit romantic.
 I don't like schlocky romance, though.
 Chocolate-dipped hybridized strawberries and mediocre sparkling wine is far less impressive to me than gathering wild strawberries and eating them snuggled together on a fallen log in the forest.
 Great hair that I can run my fingers through is a plus, as is anyone who can keep me in regular supply of Amedei chocolate.

 I love books.
 No, I LOVE books.
 I have tons around me, and picking a favourite book would be akin to a parent picking out a favourite child.
 I love English mysteries, books on personal development (as opposed to self-help), historical non-fiction, philosophy, and old travel essays.
 Some of my fave authors include Tom Robbins, John Mortimer, Richard Brautigan, Evelyn Waugh, oh and a bunch more.